 We intend to seek approval of D-PLEX100 under Section 505(b)(2) of the Federal Food, Drug and Cosmetic Act, or FFDCA, which provides an abbreviated pathway for marketing approval by the FDA in the United States, and will seek approval under the comparable hybrid application pathway in the European Union.
 Such abbreviated approval pathways may not lead to a faster development or review process compared to traditional approval pathways and do not increase the likelihood that D-PLEX100 will receive regulatory approval in the United States or the European Union.
-We received two Qualified Infectious Disease Product, or QIDP, designations from the FDA for D-PLEX100 for the prevention of post-abdominal surgery incisional infection and for the prevention of sternal wound infection post-cardiac surgery.
+We received three QIDP designations from the FDA for D-PLEX100 for the prevention of post-abdominal surgery incisional infection, for the prevention of sternal wound infection post-cardiac surgery, and for prevention of post-colorectal SSIs.
 The QIDP designation from the FDA confers, among other benefits, a five-year extension to any period of non-patent exclusivity awarded upon approval, such as a three-year period of exclusivity for new clinical investigations of previously approved products, which we expect for D-PLEX100, if approved.
-Additionally, in November 2018 we received Fast Track Designation from the FDA for D-PLEX100 for topical use for the prevention of sternal infections post-cardiac surgery, and in August 2020, we received Fast Track Designation for D-PLEX100 and enables early and frequent communication with the FDA as we continue to generate data from our ongoing and planned clinical trials.
+Additionally, in November 2018 we received Fast Track Designation from the FDA for D-PLEX100 for topical use for the prevention of sternal infections post-cardiac surgery, in July 2020, for the prevention of post-abdominal surgery incisional infections and in September 2021 for prevention of post-colorectal SSIs.
+Fast Track Designation could potentially expedite the FDA's review of D-PLEX100 and enables early and frequent communication with the FDA as we continue to generate data from our ongoing and planned clinical trials.